bitaemi/Angular-ngRx-Jest-Marble/README.md

 #### 3.1.
 Building Blocks of Angular App

-A COMPONENT = encapsulates : the DATA, HTML template and the LOGIC
+A COMPONENT = encapsulates : the DATA, HTML template and the PRESENTATION LOGIC

 Example of componets tree:
     -App